MarkusDrejer/CarWheelFactory/README.md

 1 Queue which uses Java Queue and is shared between all the Threads -Try to distribute the workload evenly

-3 Types of Wheel types
+3 Types of Wheels
-   -Primarily time difference between types: 10, 14 and 17 Seconds -Maybe use 3 POJO for each type
+   -Primarily a time difference between types: 10, 14 and 17 Seconds -Maybe use POJO for each type

 Think over interfaces and use as much as possible